jnewcs/hogar-nazaret/_carousel_highlights/en/types_of_child_abuse.md

 creation_date: 2020-04-10T12:00:00.000+00:00

 ---
-**April** is the month of child abuse prevention.
 Violence against children includes physical and mental abuse, abandonment or neglect, exploitation, and sexual abuse.
-We call on all citizens of the Island to ensure the safety, protection and quality of life of all children in Puerto Rico.
-To love and protect our children, and report child abuse is everyone's responsibility.
-We invite you to support our mission!
+In this article, we provide some insights as to the types of violence we need to watch for.